Ministry means service.

 Templates and Forms for appointing a Minister

-The Baptist Union of Scotland owns two properties that are available for rent primarily by Baptist Ministers, although occasional bookings are taken from people in membership of Baptist churches.
+The Baptist Union of Scotland owns a property available for rent primarily by Baptist Ministers, although occasional bookings are taken from people in membership of Baptist churches.

 Prospect Cottage is a harbour front cottage on the Moray Coast in a village called Findochty.
 It sleeps 6 in 3 bedrooms.
 It is available all year round and is an excellent base for exploring the North East of Scotland.